 The coursework in colleges is more demanding than high school work.
 Most students struggle to adjust to the workload.
 The topics are more complex; tests are harder, and writing your first thesis may be overwhelming.
 Not forgetting your newly found freedom and your personal life, college life pressure may seem too much to handle.
 The academic stress causes some students to opt to drop out than continue with their studies.
 Don’t lose hope!

 All you need is to plan your time properly.
 Ensure you have sufficient time to study and some personal ‘fun’ time for yourself.
+If you have difficulty to arrange your time properly, and suddenly find yourself lagging behind, websites such as this can be of a great help for you.

 3. Family issues